-The overall market situation is expected to continue to grow, following the increase of populations and households in all regions.
+- The overall market situation is expected to continue to grow, following the increase of populations and households in all regions.
 In addition, the company also expects the sales to grow further when the investment on infrastructures and constructions of LPG storage plants and filling plants in those countries are completed.
-Since the oil price has increased, so the growth is expected to be the same as prior year.
+The oil price has decreased from prior year, which directly affected the demand of LPG because LPG price decreased in accordance with the oil price.
 Nevertheless, the customers will still have needs for new products, therefore the company always research and develop new products to meet the changing of customer behavior by conducting market survey or joint-develop the products with the customers.
-In 2013, the company succeeded in manufacturing the Light-Weight Cylinders as the first in Asia, and the third in the world.
-This product has already been accredited by European standard (EN).
-As such, the company has launched the 1.05-lb Cylinder which is refillable to replace the old disposable one, to reduce the waste problem and support environmental protection.
-The company have repeated order from this product ever since.
-In 2017, the company received the Innovation Award for developing the Green product which is eco-friendly, from the 1.05 cylinder.
-Besides, in 2016, the company recently launched the 420-lb which is the largest movable LPG cylinder.
-This new product has a good potential and is expected to have good response from the market in the future.
+SMPC has launched the 200, 250, and 300 kg.
+LPG cylinders, which are in good trend.
+In the future, they are expected to be in highly demand.
+Apart from that, the company has developed the LPG cylinders with mounting wheels, and the 3 layers coating innovation in order to deliver the best products to our customers.